fragosti/blog/src/posts/how-this-blog-is-made.md

 ## The Stack

-Eleventy provides the skeleton for creating a blog, but doesn't have opinions on styling, bundling etc...
+Eleventy provides the skeleton for creating a blog, but doesn't have opinions on styling, bundling, etc...

-For styling I used [Tailwind CSS](https://tailwindcss.com/) with custom fonts, and a variant for dark-mode.
+For styling I used [Tailwind CSS](https://tailwindcss.com/) with custom fonts, and a variant for [dark-mode](/posts/how-this-blog-is-made/#dark-and-light-mode).
 This kept the custom styles I had to write in the project to a minimum.

 For the bundler, I opted for [ParcelJS](https://parceljs.org/).
-While Eleventy takes care of processing the markdown and HTML, Parcel takes care of processing the Javascript, CSS and even [minifies and optimizes my images](https://github.com/DeMoorJasper/parcel-plugin-imagemin).
+While Eleventy takes care of processing the markdown and HTML, Parcel takes care of processing the Javascript, CSS and even [minifies and optimizes my images](/posts/how-this-blog-is-made/#image-optimization-and-lazy-loading).

 Finally, for the little custom Javascript on the site, I used [Stimulus](https://stimulusjs.org/) (created by the folks at Basecamp).
 I can't say that it was a concious choice – it was what came by default in the starter, and worked well enough.